Eslov/RP2040-CE-based-tool-assisted-input./README.md

 Do a check on all the GPIO pins to make sure it's working

-Flash **

-WIP

 After building the device, Press S2 while plugging in the USB to load to the web config tool.

-S2 is second right from the most buttom left button.
+S2 is third right from the most buttom left button.

 You'll need to diable all the addons to be able to use all the pins.